 Speed of the SSD is another factor that you'll need to consider, and it's really important, luckily there are some very fast new options which combine the performance needed with heatsinks to make it all super easy.

-If you want to DIY fit a heatsink onto a normal Seagate 530 M.2 SSD, EK-M2 heatsinks are also available in the EKWB Store.
+If you want to DIY fit a heatsink onto a normal Seagate 1TB Firecuda 530 M.2 SSD for example, EK-M2 heatsinks are also available in the EKWB Store.
 These measure in at just 23.9mm with clips attached, making them a solid option for the 25mm max space limit within the PS5 SSD bay!

 VIA SONY: You should carefully review drive specifications prior to purchase and contact the vendor or manufacturer if you need further information.
 SIE (Sony Interactive Entertainment) cannot guarantee that all M.2 SSD devices meeting the described specifications will work with your console and assumes no responsibility for the selection, performance or use of third-party products.